Max Makes Munch

 I feel very fortunate to have grown up in the UK with access to Europe’s bounty of fresh, seasonal fruit and vegetables—I miss Italian tomatoes now that I live in Canada.
 But it wasn’t until my first trip here that I was able to taste the abundance of Ontario’s summer fruit.
 One thing that stood out the most to me was Niagara peaches.

-Over 90% of Ontario’s tender fruit crop come from the Niagara Peninsula.
+Over 90% of Ontario’s tender fruit crop comes from the Niagara Peninsula.
 The region is filled with orchards and vineyards adorned with fresh fruit.
 One can even go and pick their own at certain establishments.
-It’s also a notable wine region imparting further reason to visit.
+It’s also a notable wine region, imparting further reason to visit.

 During the season, peaches flood Toronto’s supermarkets and grocery stores.
 Large packs are sold at fantastic prices.
 My wife and I buy several of these during the season, but sometimes we have more than we need and want to put them to use before they turn.
 This peach tart is a quick and easy way to cook up a fabulous summery dessert while using up excess fruit.

-This recipe requires the use of a 23cm or 9” tart tin.
+This recipe requires the use of a 23cm/9" tart tin.
 You can also use apricots for this recipe as an alternative to peaches.

 Ingredients